trinodb/trino/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns a LineString formed from an array of points.
 If there are fewer than two non-empty points in the input array, an empty LineString will be returned.
-    Throws an exception if any element in the array is `null` or empty or same as the previous one.
+    Throws an exception if any element in the array is ``NULL`` or empty or same as the previous one.
     The returned geometry may not be simple, e.g. may self-intersect or may contain duplicate vertexes depending on the input.

 .. function:: ST_MultiPoint(array(Point)) -> MultiPoint

     Returns a MultiPoint geometry object formed from the specified points.
-Return `null` if input array is empty.
+Return ``NULL`` if input array is empty.
-    Throws an exception if any element in the array is `null` or empty.
+    Throws an exception if any element in the array is ``NULL`` or empty.
     The returned geometry may not be simple and may contain duplicate points if input array has duplicates.

 .. function:: ST_Point(double, double) -> Point